rgmantovani/HpTuning/README.md

   --epoch=<epoch> mainHP.R out_job.log &
 ```

 It will start the script saving the status in an output log file.
-You can follow the execution and errors checking directly this file, and also change the name of this log file as you whish.
+You can follow the execution and errors checking directly this file, and also change the name of this log file as you wish.

 ### Contact